 General Military Course consists of the following courses:

 Hours

 AS 101 The Air Force Today 2

 AS 102 The Air Force Today 2

 AS 201 History and Development of

+0

-U.S. Military Aviation 2
+U.S. Military Aviation Z

 AS 202 History and Development of

 U.S. Military Aviation 2

-100 - 6 Total 8
+d 8

-Professional Officer Course consists of the following courses:
+Professional Officer Course consists of the following courses: -

+The should officer course consists of the following courses.
 Hours

-AS 301 Leadership and Management 4
+AS 301 Leadership and Management

-AS 302 Air Force Management and the Junior Officer
+AS 302 Air Force Management and the Junior Officer 4

 AS 401 American National Security Forces in

 Contemporary American Society 4

 AS 402 Military Law, Officership, and Leadership

-r and the same of Total

-Iotai 10
+Ab 402 minuary Law, Onicership, and Leadership 4

+Total 16